The BGS embraced EU and UK initiatives to increase access to public sector spatial information via its knowledge

-INSPIRE is a European Union (EU) directive (a legal act) that aims to enhance the sharing of environmental spatial information among public sector organisations and better facilitate public access to environmental information across Europe.
+INSPIRE was a European Union (EU) directive that aimed to enhance the sharing of environmental spatial information among public sector organisations and better facilitate public access to environmental information across Europe.
 The directive created a European spatial data infrastructure (SDI) that enables spatial information to be discovered, viewed and downloaded in order to assist in policymaking across boundaries.

 The spatial information considered under the directive includes a great variety of themes, one of which is geology.

 UK Location is a UK pan-government initiative to improve the sharing and re-use of public sector location information.
 It implemented INSPIRE in the UK and extended it through the UK’s own Location Strategy.
 UK Location is coordinated by the UK Location Council and delivered by the UK Location Programme.

-INSPIRE and UK Location depends on standardised delivery mechanisms to ensure the integration of spatial information from different contributors.
+INSPIRE and UK Location depend on standardised delivery mechanisms to ensure the integration of spatial information from different contributors.

-Data providers need to structure their data according to agreed specifications and deliver it via common protocols.
-The development of this infrastructure and enabling standards has been a huge community effort in which BGS has played a major role.
+Data providers needed to structure their data according to agreed specifications and deliver it via common protocols.
+The development of this infrastructure and enabling standards was a huge community effort, in which we played a major role.

-- John Laxton acted as editor of the Geology and Mineral Resources data specifications, joined on this working group by Andrew Hughes specialising in hydrogeology issues.
-This data specification draws heavily on GeoSciML, a geology exchange language developed by BGS with worldwide partners.
+- John Laxton acted as editor of the Geology and Mineral Resources data specifications and was joined on this working group by Andrew Hughes specialising in hydrogeology issues.
+This data specification draws heavily on GeoSciML, a geology exchange language developed by the BGS with worldwide partners.

-- Matt Harrison is chair of the Natural Risk Zones data specification working group.
+- Matt Harrison was chair of the Natural Risk Zones data specification working group.

 - Tim Duffy is a member of the UK Location Programme (UKLP) Metadata Working Group, the UKLP Architecture Interoperability Board and the EU INSPIRE Initial Operating Capability Task Force Services Team.

-BGS has been working for several years with the Scottish Government doing co-funded research on how to set up a Scottish SDI to implement the One Scotland — One Geography initiative.
+We have been working for several years with the Scottish Government doing co-funded research on how to set up a Scottish SDI to implement the One Scotland — One Geography initiative.
 We are also helping the Coal Authority make data freely and openly accessible to the public in accordance with INSPIRE.